-Our Board of Directors authorized a stock repurchase program under which we may repurchase up to 4,000,000 shares of our Common Stock.
-During fiscal 2015, we repurchased 454,635 shares under this program.
-As of June 30, 2015, 764,560 shares were available for additional repurchase under the program.
-Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them as a reduction in the number of shares of Common Stock issued and outstanding in our Consolidated Financial Statements.
+Our Board of Directors authorized stock repurchase programs under which we may repurchase up to 5,500,000 shares of our Common Stock.
+During fiscal 2016, we repurchased 1,201,402 shares under these programs.
+As of June 30, 2016, 1,063,158 shares were available for additional repurchase under these programs.
+Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them as a reduction in the number of shares of Common Stock issued and outstanding in our consolidated financial statements.